types of octopus

 Fun Fact: Despite its small size, this Blue-ringed octopus contains a neurotoxin that can paralyze its prey within minutes1.
 Its vibrant blue rings warn potential predators to keep their distance.

-The Blue-ringed Octopus is a small marine species found in the ocean.
+The Blue-ringed Octopus is a small octopus species found in the ocean.
 Its potent venom, called tetrodotoxin, can kill adult humans.
 Moreover, the octopus’ blue rings pulsate when threatened, warning intruders to back off.

 This venomous type of octopus lives in the balmy waters of the Indo-Pacific region, from Japan to Australia, camouflaging themselves in shallow tide pools and coral reefs.